Lactic acid fermentation: History

 With the increasing consumption of milk products these societies developed a lactase persistence by epigenetic inheritance, which means that the milk-digesting enzyme lactase was present in their bodies during the whole lifetime, so they could drink unfermented milk as adults too.
 This early habituation to lactose consumption in the first settler societies can still be observed today in regional differences of this mutation's concentration.
 It is estimated that about 65% of world population still lacks it.
 Since these first societies came from regions around eastern Turkey to central Europe, the gene appears more frequently there and in North America, as it was settled by Europeans.
 It is because of the dominance of this mutation that Western cultures believe it is unusual to have a lactose intolerance, when it is in fact more common than the mutation.
 On the contrary, lactose intolerance is much more present in Asian countries.

-Milk products and their fermentation have had an important influence on some cultures’ development.
+Milk products and their fermentation have had an important influence on some cultures' development.
 This is the case in Mongolia, where people often practice a pastoral form of agriculture.
 The milk that they produce and consume in these cultures is mainly mare milk and has a long tradition.
 But not every part or product of the fresh milk has the same meaning.
 For instance, the fattier part on the top, the "deež", is seen as the most valuable part and is therefore often used to honor guests.

 Very important with often a traditional meaning as well are fermentation products of mare milk, like for example the slightly-alcoholic yogurt kumis.
 Consumption of these peaks during cultural festivities such as the Mongolian lunar new year (in spring).
 The time of this celebration is called the "white month", which indicates that milk products (called "white food" together with starchy vegetables, in comparison to meat products, called "black food") are a central part of this tradition.
 The purpose of these festivities is to "close" the past year – clean the house or the yurt, honor the animals for having provided their food, and prepare everything for the coming summer season – to be ready to "open" the new year.
-Consuming white food in this festive context is a way to connect to the past and to a national identity, which is the great Mongolian empire personified by Genghis Khan.
+Consuming white food in this festive context is a way to connect to the past and to a national identity, which is the Mongol Empire personified by Genghis Khan.
 During the time of this empire, the fermented mare milk was the drink to honor and thank warriors and leading persons, it was not meant for everybody.
 Although it eventually became a drink for normal people, it has kept its honorable meaning.
 Like many other traditions, this one feels the influence of globalization.
 Other products, like industrial yogurt, coming mainly from China and western countries, have tended to replace it more and more, mainly in urban areas.
 However, in rural and poorer regions it is still of great importance.